cap-js/docs/guides/databases-postgres.md

 5. Finally, package and deploy that, for example using [MTA-based deployment](deployment/to-cf#build-mta).

-## Schema Evolution
+## Automatic Schema Evolution

 When redeploying after you changed your CDS models, like adding fields, automatic schema evolution is applied.
 Whenever you  run `cds deploy` (or `cds-deploy`) it executes these steps:

 1. Read a CSN of a former deployment from table `cds_model`.
 2. Calculate the **delta** to current model.
-3. Generate and run SQL DDL statements with:
+3. Generate and run DDL statements with:
    - `CREATE TABLE` statements for new entities
    - `CREATE VIEW` statements for new views
    - `ALTER TABLE` statements for entities with new or changed elements